samahesh56/Website/your-website/content/blog/building-my-portfolio-website.md

 ## Collaborative Development Approach

-One unique aspect of this project was my collaboration with Claude 3.7 Sonnet, an AI assistant from Anthropic.
+One unique aspect of this project was my collaboration with Claude (3.5 and 3.7 Sonnet), a LLM released by Anthropic.
 As someone studying AI's potential, I wanted to experience firsthand how AI could assist in the development process:

 - **Prompt Engineering**: I crafted detailed prompts to guide the AI in generating code and design solutions
 - **Iterative Development**: We worked through multiple iterations, with me providing feedback and direction